mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 </html>
 {% endhighlight %}

-Following base includes are located in `md_analytics/templates/includes/` and should contain at least this.
+Some fragments of HTML are moved to separate `html` files (includes), to keep main template lean and understandable.
+Fragments like main navigation bar or footer can be quite large and it could affect template readability.
+Base includes are located in `md_analytics/templates/includes/` and should contain at least this.

 Head include contains meta information common for entire project, like links to the style sheets  or fonts.
 Special part of page head section is enclosed in separate `seo` block.
-It will be responsible for SEO meta information (i.e. Google analytics) or  Open Graph tags and other `meta` properties to increase quality of linking pages in social media.
+It will be responsible for SEO meta information (i.e. Google analytics) or  Open Graph tags and other `meta` properties used during linking specific page in social media.

 __head.html__